Accelerate Langevin Sampling with Birth-Death Process and Exploration Component: Theoretical Analysis

-\begin{remark} It is worth noticing that, $\exp(-(L-M)R^2/2)$ goes to $0$ as $R \to \infty$.
-This implies, if $\pi$ is unbounded, the lower bound $c$ of $\widehat{G}_t$ would be arbitrarily small unless our approximation match the tail behavior of the target distribution.
-This seems concerning, because matching the tail behavior of a non-trivial distribution by Gaussian approximation is almost impossible.
-However, in practice, we do need to be too concerned.
-The bound $c$ is only used in \eqref{eq:dD} and \eqref{eq:boundGt}, where the integral on low-probability regions does not matter too much.
-So we restrict ourselves to the case when $\pi$ is a combination of bounded $\pi_i$ \eqref{eq:multimodalpi}, and one should not be worried about matching the tail behavior. \end{remark}
+\begin{remark} It is worth noticing that $\exp(-(L-M)R^2/2)$ goes to $0$ as $R \to \infty$.
+This observation suggests that if $\pi$ is unbounded, the lower bound $c$ of $\widehat{G}_t$ would be arbitrarily small, unless our approximation match the tail behavior of the target distribution.
+Initially, this may seem concerning, given the near-impossibility of accurately matching the tail behavior of a non-trivial distribution with a Gaussian approximation.
+However, upon closer examination from a broader perspective, this issue is not as problematic as it appears.
+Remember that the bound $c$ is employed only in integrals with the form $\int_{\Omega} f(x) \pi(x) dx$, see \eqref{eq:thirdterm}, where low-probability regions make negligible contributions.
+Accordingly, we can do approximation $\int_{\B(0, R)} f(x)\pi(x) dx \approx \int_{\Omega} f(x)\pi(x) dx$, which means it is reasonable to restrict ourselves to bounded case. the case when $\pi$ is a combination of bounded $\pi_i$ \eqref{eq:multimodalpi}, and one should not be worried about matching the tail behavior. \end{remark}